Small-sample performance and underlying assumptions of a bootstrap-based inference method for a general analysis of covariance model with possibly heteroskedastic and nonnormal errors

-\section{Abstract}
+\textbf{Abstract}\\

-It is well known that the F test is severly affected by heteroskedasticity in unbalanced analysis of covariance (ANCOVA) models.
-Currently available remedies for such a scenario are either based on heteroskedasticity-consistent covariance matrix estimation (HCCME) or bootstrap techniques.
+It is well known that the standard F test is severely affected by heteroskedasticity in unbalanced analysis of covariance (ANCOVA) models.
+Currently available potential remedies for such a scenario are based on heteroskedasticity-consistent covariance matrix estimation (HCCME).
 However, the HCCME approach tends to be liberal in small samples.
-Therefore, we propose a combination of HCCME and a wild bootstrap technique.
-We prove the theoretical validity of our approach and investigate its performance in an extensive simulation study in comparison to existing procedures.
-The results indicate that our proposed test remedies all problems of the ANCOVA F test and its heteroskedasticity-consistent alternatives.
-Our test only requires very general conditions, thus being applicable in a broad range of real-life settings.
+Therefore, in the present manuscript, we propose a combination of HCCME and a wild bootstrap technique, with the aim of improving the small-sample performance.
+We precisely state a set of assumptions for the general ANCOVA model and discuss their practical interpretation in detail, since this issue may have been somewhat neglected in applied research so far.
+We prove that these assumptions are sufficient to ensure the asymptotic validity of the combined HCCME-wild bootstrap ANCOVA.
+The results of our simulation study indicate that our proposed test remedies the problems of the ANCOVA F test and its heteroskedasticity-consistent alternatives in small to moderate sample size scenarios.
+Our test only requires very mild conditions, thus being applicable in a broad range of real-life settings, as illustrated by the detailed discussion of a dataset from preclinical research on spinal cord injury.
+Our proposed method is ready-to-use and allows for valid hypothesis testing in frequently encountered settings (\textit{e.g.}, comparing group means while adjusting for baseline measurements in a randomized controlled clinical trial).